Christopher Burnham

-Christopher Bancroft Burnham (born 1956) is and American business executive, public servant, and politician.
+Christopher Bancroft Burnham (born 1956) is an American business executive, public servant, and politician.
 He is the chairman and chief executive officer of Cambridge Global Capital, LLC and chairman of the board of EN+ Group.
 He has served as Under Secretary General for Management of the United Nations, Assistant Secretary of State for Resource Management and chief financial officer of the U.S. Department of State.
 He was a three-term Member of the Connecticut House of Representatives, Connecticut State Treasurer as well as vice chairman of Deutsche Bank Asset Management and global co-head of private equity.

 Early life and education

 Burnham was raised in Stamford, Connecticut.
 His father, Alexander O. Burnham, was the managing editor of Dodd, Mead & Company and an author.

 Burnham earned an undergraduate degree from Washington and Lee University and a master's degree in public administration from Harvard Kennedy School.

 Career

 Burnham is a veteran of the United States Marine Corps and a veteran of the first Gulf War.
 He led one of the first infantry units to reach and liberate Kuwait City in 1991.
 From 1987 to 1992 he was a representative in the Connecticut General Assembly.

 Burnham was elected Connecticut State Treasurer in 1994, defeating the Democratic incumbent Joseph M. Suggs Jr. Burnham resigned effective July 22, 1997, to become president and chief executive officer of Columbus Circle Investors, an investment firm based in Stamford, Connecticut.
 Because Burnham had previously hired the firm to manage $150 million of the state's pension funds, his decision to join the company came under criticism.

 Burnham was an investment banker with Credit Suisse First Boston and Advest Corporate Finance.
 He was elected to the Connecticut House of Representatives three times, and served as assistant minority leader.

 In 2020, Burnham was nominated by President Donald Trump to be the member of the Federal Retirement Thrift Investment Board (FRTIB).